mialkin/docs/design/mission-critical-business-critical.md

 ## Business operational, BO

+### Signs

+- Services important for employees not involved in direct customer service: call center, company's representatives

 ### Uptime

 99.5% or 7 minutes 12 seconds daily.

+### Examples

+- Jira
+- Confluence

 ## Office productivity, OP

+### Signs

+- Services/systems that have a full-fledged alternative solution that does not lose functionality
+- Affects employee convenience, but not customer convenience
+- Affects internal background processes that are acceptable to stop for a weekend or 1-2 business days

 ### Uptime

 95% or 1 hour 12 minutes daily.

+### Examples

+- HR portal